How to Use the Rust Compiler 'rustc' (with examples)

 Explanation:

-• path/to/main.rs: Specifies the path to the Rust source file that you want to compile.
+• path/to/main.rs: Points to the Rust source file to compile against the specified target architecture and platform.

 Related Posts